ornicar/php-html-writer/README.markdown

 #### Inline attribute parser

-Responsible for parsing inline attributes like "rel=noffolow". phpHtmlWriterAttributeStringParser is used to parse inline attributes.
+Responsible for parsing inline attributes like "rel=nofollow". phpHtmlWriterAttributeStringParser is used to parse inline attributes.
 You can inject a new inline attributes parser instance with the ->setAttributeStringParser() method: